-Hannah O'Brien is the dedicated Safeguarding Lead for the organisation Manor Farm ·
+Hannah O'Brien is the Designated Safeguarding Lead for the organisation Manor Farm.
+Emma O'Loughlin and Daisy Bowden, are the Deputy Designated Safeguarding Leads for the organization Manor Farm.
+All have had DSL training and hold certification.

-Catherine Pinnock and Gemma Montgomery are safeguarding leads for Slimbridge and Wycliffe Manor Farm sites.

-Everyone at Manor Farm fully recognises their responsibility to safeguard and promote the welfare of children; and to work together with other agencies to ensure there are adequate arrangements within our setting to identify, assess and support those children who may be suffering harm.
-We also recognise the importance of being child-centred and ensuring the best interests of the child are paramount.
+All directors and leadership staff are aware and signed up to their safeguarding and recruitment responsibilities with adequate annual training and signed disclosure evidence.
+Everyone at Manor Farm, including staff and volunteers fully recognises their responsibility to safeguard and promote the welfare of children; and to work together with other agencies to ensure there are adequate arrangements within our setting to identify, assess and support those children who may be suffering harm.
+We also recognise the importance of being childcentred and ensuring the best interests of the child are paramount.